microsoft/WhatTheHack/999-SAPonAzure/Coach/07-PowerQuery.md

 # Notes & Guidance

-There are few  actvities for the PowerBI APP intergation with SAP HANA DB. at the high level steps can be summerized into three activities.
+There are few  actvities for the PowerBI APP intergation with SAP HANA DB, at the high level steps can be summerized into three activities.

 ### Activity 1: